shipwright-io/build/HACK.md

 oc policy add-role-to-user  system:image-builder  pipeline
 ```

-In the near future, the above would be setup by the operator.
+In the near future, the above would be setup by the controller.

 ## Building it locally